 Bank transfer

 Some eCommerce websites offer the option of accepting payments directly from the customer’s bank account.
 This is called a wire transfer.
 Under a wire transfer, there also are two players involved: a customer who transfers costs and a merchant who receives them.
-The transaction is done in the IBAN format, which allows ecommerce businesses to apply this payment method to the international audience.
+The transaction is done in the IBAN format, which allows e-commerce businesses to apply this payment method to the international audience.
 Among the benefits of wire transfers, we may distinguish speed, user-friendliness, and universality.

-The Global Findex Database shows that 69% of the global adult population have a bank account.
+The Global Findex Database shows that 69% of the global adult population has a bank account.
 However, the popularity of wire transfers depends entirely on the bank in question.
 If a bank or a BaaS provider has not designed its services for international payments, a customer might give up mid-process.
 But as a rule, established banks in each country offer such an option.
-To integrate online payment on your website, add free ecommerce plugins to your platform.
+To integrate online payment on your website, add free e-commerce plugins to your platform.
 They will connect your online store with a service provider of your choice.

 Mobile payment

 Mobile-first strategy for software engineering is gaining momentum.
 In 2020, the global revenue of mobile payments hit $1.3 trillion.
 In the same year, nearly 900 million mobile payment users appeared on the market.
 Analysts relate this tendency to the rise of the pandemic.
 Yet, social distancing is not the only benefit offered by mobile payments.
 Mobile transactions are quick, convenient, and effortless.
-The growing demand for mobile ecommerce is even named one of the latest market trends.
+The growing demand for mobile e-commerce is even named one of the latest market trends.
 Thus, we may assume the number of people using smartphone payments will only be rising.

 Any payment made with a mobile device is a mobile payment.
 There are different payment models, ranging from e-wallets to direct operator billing, where the payment is added to the mobile phone bill.
 This payment method is frequently used for micropayments.
-It is also a popular option for people that don’t have a bank account.
+It is also a popular option for people who don’t have a bank account.
 Also, a common practice is to have a mobile payment app instead of owning a credit/debit card.

 E-wallet